sunchb/cson/README.md

 ## restrict
 - Multidimensional arrays are not supported.
+- Use size_t to save array size in structure, other types(int, short, char) are not supported now.
 - Cjson is used by default.
-If you want to use jannson or other json lib, please modify $(JSON_LIB) in makefile
+If you want to use jannson or other json lib, please modify $(JSON_LIB) in makefile.